TamirZe/SCR-antibiotics/README.md

 ----------------------------------

 Two main scripts (for the main text and the supplementary materials) that run the full pipeline:
-- Generating data using the `SimDataWeibFrail` script.
+- Generating data using the `SimDataWeibFrail` script, according to parameter values given in 'GetScenarioParams_paper' script.
-- Applies estimand computations from `Estimand_calculations`
+- Applying estimand computations from `CalcTrueCausalParams` script.
-- Produce summary results and the figures shown in the paper.
+- Producing summary results and the figures shown in the paper.

 (4) Example_results:
 ----------------------------------